-Annual Street Overlay/Rehabilitation 2016-17
+Annual Street Overlay/Rehabilitation 2016-17 Phase I ($3.048M)

 Engineering and Transportation staff rate and track the pavement condition, which is called the Pavement Condition Index (PCI), of every street in San Leandro.
 Streets in poor condition, with a PCI of 25 and above, can be repaired by milling or grinding off the top layer of pavement and installing three to four inches of new pavement.
 A mill and fill or overlay project such as this is more expensive than a cape seal but cheaper than replacement of the street section.

 Streets that have reached the end of their useful life must be replaced.
 Cement is typically mixed into the soils below the road, after which a new pavement section is installed.
 This is the most expensive type of street rehabilitation work that we perform.
 Without this project, the average condition of the City's streets will decline.
 Streets that can be maintained at a moderate cost now will degrade to the point that more expensive repair is needed.
 Curb ramps along these streets segments will be upgraded to meet current Americans with Disabilities Act standards in advance of the planned paving activities.
 For a map and list of streets scheduled for rehabilitation during this project, click Annual Overlay/Rehabilitation 16-17 List of Streets.

 For this year’s project, construction is currently underway to complete preventative maintenance paving improvements on selected streets throughout the City.

-This project was made possible with General Funds, Gas Tax, a CalRecycle grant, Measure B and Measure BB funds.
+This project was made possible with General Funds, SB 1 Gas Tax, a CalRecycle grant, Measure B and Measure BB funds.
 Measure B and Measure BB funds are administered by the Alameda County Transportation Commission (Alameda CTC).

-Bancroft/Sybil Signal Improvements
+Bancroft/Sybil Signal Improvements ($600k)